 What should I do if I see someone smoking on Westchester Community College grounds?

-Members of the campus community who see individuals using tobacco on college grounds are asked to inform these individuals politely that college policy prohibits tobacco use anywhere on campus grounds.
+Members of the campus community who see individuals using tobacco or vaping on college grounds are asked to inform these individuals politely that college policy prohibits tobacco use anywhere on campus grounds.
 Faculty and staff who do not feel comfortable approaching someone violating the policy should contact the administrator in charge of the nearest building or a security officer.
 We expect all members of the college community to treat each other with dignity and respect, support each other, and embrace a spirit of having a healthy living, learning, and working environment.

 Don’t I have a right to smoke on campus?

 No. There is no “right” to use tobacco under either state or federal law.
 Additionally, court rulings maintain that smokers do not have the legal right to expose others to secondhand smoke, a Class-A carcinogen, and they are not entitled to protection against discrimination as “addicts” or as “disabled persons.” (http://www.dath.org/pdf/constitutional-right.pdf).

 Establishing a tobacco and vape free campus preserves everyone’s right to breathe smoke-free air in a cleaner campus environment, while allowing adults who choose to use tobacco to continue to do so off-campus.
 The college’s policy is based upon respect for others and for the environment, and supports the rights and privileges of both tobacco users and non-users alike.

 Does the policy prohibit me from bringing cigarettes or other tobacco products to a college facility?

 No. Only the actual or apparent use (e.g., ‘smoking’ an unlit cigarette) of such products on campus is prohibited.